Rumor Has It... poster

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This demonstrates the protagonist's commitment to Sarah impulsively drives to San Francisco to confront Beau Burroughs, abandoning the wedding and her boyfriend to discover the truth about her mother and possibly her own paternity., moving from reaction to action.

 The Collapse moment at 72 minutes (75% through) represents the emotional nadir.
 Here, Sarah's father Earl reveals he knows he might not be her biological father and that Jocelyn never told him the truth.
-Sarah realizes she's destroyed her relationship with Jeff and hurt her family, all while searching for an identity that may not change who she really is., shows the protagonist at their lowest point.
+Sarah realizes she's destroyed her relationship with Jeff and hurt her family, all while searching for an identity that may not change who she really is., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 77 minutes initiates the final act resolution at 79% of the runtime.
 Sarah chooses to stop running from her life.
 She realizes that family is defined by love and commitment, not biology, and that she needs to fight for Jeff and embrace her identity rather than escape it., demonstrating the transformation achieved throughout the journey.